hsnakd/G2S4_AzulCrm/README.md

 # G2S4_AzulCrm

-'Dear SDETs, for group project git-GitHub collaboration:'
+` Dear SDETs, for group project git-GitHub collaboration:`

 **1-** You need to clone a new project from Version Control using the link that is shared by the project owner/git master,